 Constipation is uncomfortable, and when you go too long without emptying your bowel, you might need medical attention.
 The team of physicians at Digestive Disease Care provides customized treatment to relieve constipation.
-Digestive Disease Care has six New York offices in Lake Success, East Setauket, Mineola, and Hicksville in Long Island, and Forest Hills and Jamaica in Queens.
+Digestive Disease Care has New York offices in Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens.
 For expert constipation care, call or make an appointment online today.

 Constipation occurs when you have trouble emptying your bowel.
 Everyone’s digestive tract functions at slightly different speeds.
 It might be normal for you to pass stool every day or several times a day, while others might only empty their bowel every other day.

 However, if you pass stool less than three times a week or have hard, dry, or painful bowel movements, you might have constipation.
 Some of the symptoms of constipation include: